-You can apply for Letters of Administration if there is a valid Will which leaves the entire estate to you but no executors are named, or those that are named are unwilling to act.
+You can apply for a Grant of Letters of Administration if there is a valid Will which leaves the entire estate to you but no executors are named, or those that are named are unwilling to act.

 If there is no valid Will, there is a list of people who are entitled to apply for Letters of Administration which runs in the following priority order:

 - Spouse or Civil Partner of the Deceased

 - Nephew or Niece of the Deceased

 Unmarried partners/those not in a civil partnership cannot act as an Administrator (they would, however, be able to act as an Executor if there was a Will and they were named as such).

 Exceptions – when Letters of Administration are not required

 There are a number of scenarios where Letters of Administration are not required.

 - The estate is made up entirely of cash (bank notes and coins) and personal possessions such as jewellery or a car.